push10-seanl/p10MapKit/readme.md

 A refactored, more generalized version of the initial map kit repo.

-Currently, this is set up specifically for a project which is intending to read all data from a generated JSON file.
-However, I have written this in a way where it could be easily adapted to ALM, facetWP, or a custom AJAX request.
+This was initially set up specifically for a project which is intending to read all data from a generated JSON file.
+For that reason, there is a variable in controller.js, `let resultType = "ajax";` that will determine how the rest of the program functions.
+For alm/facetWP/custom ajax, this variable should be left as resultType = ajax.
+I will update this readme further as I complete this integration.

 ## enqueue